JavaLangMarlon/ddm-proseminar-tu-dortmund/README.md

 # ddm-proseminar-tu-dortmund

-This repository contains all relevant files for my presentation on the paper "Directional diffusion models for graph representation learning" by Yang et al. (2023).
+This repository contains all relevant files for my presentation and report on the paper "Directional diffusion models for graph representation learning" by Yang et al. (2023).

-## Summary of the presentation
+## Summary of the paper

 Diffusion models have become a success story in the domain of image synthesis.
 However, they have not been used for graph representation learning yet.